Wazeback/MCSMS/README.md

    5. The next time you run MCSMS, it will automatically sync with the GitHub repository.

 **Q: How can I contribute to MCSMS development?**
 A: If you're interested in contributing to MCSMS, feel free to fork the repository, make your changes, and submit a pull request.
-We appreciate any contributions and feedback from the community.
+I appreciate any contributions and feedback from the community.

 ## License